mdietl/sme2015lab3/README.md

 While running some tests a strange error occured: when documenting wound healing ("Wundheilung") with a single documentation sheet (menu item "Blätter definieren") the upwards arrow is visible the arrow is not visible in the "WHAT Studie".
 Find the cause of this error and correct it.
 (Hint: it does not have to be a programming error.)

 ## Adaptive Maintenance
 **Replace the currently used database with a MySQL or Postgres database.
 Document all necessary steps.
-(Martin)**
+(Martin done)**

 **Additional task for groups of three**